AdobeDocs/analytics.en/help/implement/aep-edge/xdm-var-mapping.md

 alloy("event",{
     "xdm":{
         "_atag":{
-            "whatever":{
+            "contextData":{
-                "something":"Lorem ipsum"
+                "something":"anything"
             }
         }
     }
 })
 ```

-The Web SDK sends that data to Adobe Analytics as the context data variable `a.c._atag.whatever.something`.
+The Web SDK sends that data to Adobe Analytics as the context data variable `a.c._atag.something.anything`.